Ross-Ghazi/eCommerce-React-Nodejs/README.md

 <br />

-**I have similar project in my Github repo using the same frontend but using Python (Django) in backend**
+**There is another project in my Github repo using the same frontend but using Python (Django) and PostGreSQL in backend**

 <br />